Kurt Fearnley: Personal life

-Athletics career
+Athletic career

 In 1997, Fearnley was a member of the Western Region Academy of Sport and by the 2000 Sydney Paralympics was representing Australia.
 At these Games, Fearnley won two silver medals in the 800 m and 4×100 m relay events.
 He also represented his country in the demonstration sport of Men's 1500 m wheelchair, where he came 4th.
 He went to the 2002 IPC Athletics World Championships in Birmingham, England and finished 7th in both the 400 m and 800 m T54 events.

 At the 2004 Olympic Games, he finished 5th in the demonstration sport of Men's 1500 m wheelchair.
 Following this he won two gold medals in the 5000 m T54 and marathon T54 events at the 2004 Athens Paralympics, for which he received a Medal of the Order of Australia.
 At the 2006 IPC Athletics World Championships in Assen, Netherlands, he won three gold medals and one bronze medal.
 Participating in his third Paralympics in Beijing, he won a gold medal in the marathon T54, two silver medals in the 800 m T54 and 5000 m T54 events and a bronze medal in the 1500 m T54 event.

 On 30 September 2009, Fearnley conducted a training climb of Sydney's Centrepoint Tower's 1,504 fire stairs in 20 minutes, taking them two at a time.
 While far short of the 6m 52s record for the annual charity climb (Sydney Tower Run-up), the Tower's manager said this was quicker than the 25 minutes required by most able-bodied people.
 In 2009, he won his fourth New York City Marathon title, his third consecutive title in the Chicago Marathon and victories in Seoul, Paris, London and Sydney.
 In November 2009, Fearnley crawled the Kokoda Trail accompanied by family and friends in support of Movember and Beyond Blue.
 He completed the 96 km journey in 10 days.
 In 2009, he was awarded the Young Australian of the Year for New South Wales.

 Fearnley is active in advocacy work, and has been an ambassador for the Don't DIS my ABILITY campaign for four years.
 He was also a 2010 International Day of People with Disability Ambassador.
 In 2010, Fearnley competed again in the New York marathon, which he came in third.
 In the same year his image was featured on the medal for the 2010 Blackmores Sydney Running Festival.
 He also won a gold medal at the 2010 Delhi Commonwealth Games in the 1500 m T54 event.

 In early 2011 at the IPC Athletics World Championships in Christchurch, New Zealand, he won the marathon.
-Later in the year, Fearnley competed in the Sydney to Hobart Yacht Race.
+Later in the year, Fearnley competed in the 2011 Sydney to Hobart Yacht Race.